Skythrew/pawnote/README.md

 ## Contributing

 - [`/packages`](./packages) is a good starting point if you want to navigate through Pawnote's internal source code.
 You'll find a README that explains what each package does.
-- [`/platforms`](./platforms) is where we build the interfaces for each platforms.
+- [`/platforms`](./platforms) is where we build the client for each platforms.
 You may want to look at it if you want to make some UI changes.
-- [`/docs`](./docs) is where I write all the documentation about the API and, later, stuff about how the app works and should be used.
-There's still a lot of work in progress in here.